basblsolver/BASBLib/index.md

 # Acknowledgment

 ```
+This work was partially funded by a Grant (No. P-MIP-17-60) from the Research Council of Lithuania.

-We gratefully acknowledge funding from the EPSRC through a Leadership Fellowship [EP/J003840/1]
+We also gratefully acknowledge funding from the EPSRC through a Leadership Fellowship [EP/J003840/1]
 ```